developer-portal/content/tech/languages/csharp/csharp.md

 _.NET Core Only_

 VS Code is plugin-based IDE that by itself won't just run C#.
-You have to install the C# plugin, and we recommend something something //TODO for NuGet package management.
+You have to install the C# plugin, and NuGet Package Manager.

 [code.visualstudio.com](https://code.visualstudio.com)